makersacademy/bowling-challenge/README.md

 ### Workflow:
 - Git: small, consistent commits at green and refactoring stages, using clear and communicative commit messages
-- Agile: creating user stories from a fuzzy specification, then test driving and implementing the features
+- Agile: creating user stories from a specification, then test driving and implementing features

 ### Documentation:
 - My aim was to create comprehensive and clear documentation, to ensure other developers could easily use and contribute to the project